april-org/april-ann/README.md

 Contributions
 -------------

 Contributions are wellcome.
 Only pull requests to `devel` branch will be accepted, so avoid to create pull requests to `master`.
 A Travis CI instance will check that your request passes all tests.
-For unit testing use the package `basics/utest`.
+For Lua unit testing use the package `basics/utest`, and for C++ unit testing the package `basics/gtest`.

 Requirements
 ------------